 - Treating employees well is a higher priority for employees than it is for executives.

 - There is a crisis in leadership, led by a distrust in executives and the business; executives need to rebuild their credibility with employees, reinforce ethical behavior, and adopt an inclusive management approach by listening to other voices – specifically, employees’ – and incorporating those into decision making.

 This last point echoes a statement – “we have a crisis in leadership in this country” – that Bob Chapman (Chairman and CEO of Barry-Wehmiller) made in his Tedx presentation last year.
 Take a look at my post about his talk; you’ll see that he addresses the first bullet point as well: “7 out of 8 employees believe they work for a company that doesn’t care for them.”

 So, why is employee engagement constantly referred to as a strategy?
 Good question.
 I actually think we should be talking about leadership strategy, not employee engagement strategy.
+After all, employee engagement is an outcome.
 What should leadership’s strategy entail?
 Creating the right conditions to allow employees to become engaged.
 Those conditions include:

 - Clearly communicating the vision and purpose of the organization